 Adjunct Professor of Music, Percussion

 In addition to her extensive contemporary chamber experience, Kerney has performed as a percussionist/timpanist with the Kansas City Symphony, Kansas City Ballet, Florida Orchestra, Jacksonville Symphony, Wichita Symphony, West Shore Symphony, Midland Symphony, and Greater Lansing Symphony, and has served as a pit percussionist for musicals including A Chorus Line, La Cage Aux Folles, 9 to 5, and Spamalot.
 She was also a member of Marimba Sol de Chiapas, an authentic Mexican marimba quartet based in Kansas City.
 In addition to her responsibilities at Stetson, she holds a teaching position at Bethune-Cookman University.
-Kerney is an active member of the Percussive Arts Society, having held positions as the Midwest Representative on the Collegiate Committee and as Secretary of the Florida chapter of PAS, and remains active as a free-lance percussionist and timpanist.
+Kerney is a longtime member of the Percussive Arts Society, currently serving on the University Pedagogy Committee and as Secretary/Treasurer of the Florida chapter of PAS, and remains active as a free-lance percussionist and timpanist.

 - D.M.A., performance, University of Missouri-Kansas City